Half Life Margarita: The Ultimate Green Chartreuse Margarita

 - 8 Dashes El Guapo™ Cuban Bitters

-- Juice of 1/2 lime
+- Juice of half a lime

 Instructions

-- Fill the shaker with ice and shake vigorously until it is well chilled.
+- Fill the shaker with ice.

-- Garnish with one sliced kiwi berry or a sliced round of a regular kiwi.
+- Garnish with a slice of kiwi.

-Why Use Green Chartreuse and Curaçao in a Margarita?
+Why Use Green Chartreuse And Curaçao In A Margarita

 Looking for more cocktail inspiration?
 Explore our complete collection of recipes and discover your next favorite drink.
 Have a question?
 Contact us for assistance, or visit El Guapo’s homepage to explore everything we offer.